 The pre-pottery Neolithic B clay figures from Jericho seem to be saying the same thing.
 "There seems to be an intrinsic affinity between Near Eastern myths, according to which man was created from clay, and the clay figures and plastered skulls discovered in Jericho."
 (Ruth Amiran)

 Prehistoric Trade of Jericho

-The pre-pottery people who built the enormous stone walls of Jericho around the 8th Mill.
-BC had very little knowledge of other urban arts.
-They lived in temporary structures and left no evidence behind them of any great agricultural or economic advance which could explain the growth of the town.
-The only thing which can explain the existence and expansion of the town, in the opinion of E. Anati, is trade; trade in the salt, bitumen and possibly sulphur in which the Dead Sea was rich and which were all essential products in the ancient Near East.
+The people who built the enormous walls of Jericho around the 8th millenium BC had very little knowledge of other arts.
+They lived in temporary houses and left no sign of any breakthrough discoveries that would explain the growth of the town.
+The only thing that might explain its existence was trade; trade in the salt, bitumen and possibly sulphur in which the Dead Sea was rich and which were all highly valued in the ancient world.